 Try just one or two or, if you’re really feeling inspired, tackle more to really give your space that well-deserved shakeup.

 There’s something incredibly satisfying about a new paint colour on the wall.
 Once you prep your walls (make sure they are clean and dry with no grease or oils on them), it’s just a simple matter of covering any floors or furniture and getting out the roller.

 Why not try the newest trend for a pale blush pink for a summer glow or try a soft and easy-to-live-with sage for a fashionable update in an afternoon?
-Both of these colours complement pieces from the versatile Oslo collection thanks to its natural oak finish and pared back Scandi style.
+Both of these colours complement pieces from the versatile Copenhagen collection thanks to its natural oak finish and pared back Scandi style.

 Add a Feature Wall

 If you want to go all-out in your design scheme, consider a daring feature wall.
 Patterns like geometrics let vibrant splashes of colour take centre stage against an otherwise neutral background.
 Don’t let the furnishings overwhelm the space, though: pair your feature walls with simple pieces from our Alto or Country Cottage collections.

 There are so many great wallpapers out there but it’s even easier to update a space now with new technology in wallpaper manufacture.
 Make the job even easier with a paste-the-wall paper that means you don’t even need a pasting table.
 Are you a renter or a commitment-phobe?
 Check out the newest designs in peel and stick removable paper for instant pattern and colour.